Vlad-404/trivia-game/README.md

 Before starting this project, some research and these steps were taken:

-* as I had 2 topics to chose from, mentor input helped out a lot to chose this type of project.
+* As I had 2 topics to chose from, mentor input helped out a lot to chose this type of project.
-* looking for videos on YouTube to find the best approach to the subject
+* Looking for videos on YouTube to find the best approach to the subject
-* mockups were generated to have an idea how the game will look like on different platforms.
+* Mockups were generated to have an idea how the game will look like on different platforms.
 You can find them in folder [Wireframes](https://github.com/Vlad-404/trivia-game/tree/master/wireframes)
-* after find the right API for the questions database, these categories were chosen: general knowledge, games, geography and television.
+* After find the right API for the questions database, these categories were chosen: general knowledge, games, geography and television.

 ### Wireframes